 Hey, at least I tried!

 4. And the damn thing stealing my heart…

 In case you follow me on Instagram, you might already know what I’m going to blame for the crime of stealing my heart.
 I have loved cheese—all kinds of cheese—as long as I can remember.
 What I can’t remember is a day I didn’t enjoy any of this luxurious and yet so ordinary treat.

 But there was something I didn’t know.
 No one ever told me that one tiny little addition could send me directly to heaven.
 Fig jam, you little devil kept in secret!

 There’s no going back.
 The sweet combination of fig jam and cheese is something I can’t forget or get over with.

-Have you ever tasted Lithuanian food?
+Have you ever tasted Lithuanian food or explored the restaurants of Vilnius?
 How was your culinary experience?
 Please share your thoughts on comments below!